A Training-free Method for LLM Text Attribution: Additional related literature

-\paragraph{Authorship attribution.} The literature on human-written text author attribution is extensive and, similar to the recent literature on LLM text detection and attribution, has seen developments over time, e.g., use of statistical hypothesis testing versus discriminative methods like support vector machines, neural networks, etc. In author attribution with only human authors, there is no access to the text generation "model," and the attribution is only based on the samples of texts written by different human authors.
-For surveys on the different methods for human author attribution, we refer readers to \citealt{juola2008authorship,stamatatos2009survey} and \citet{koppel2009computational}.
+The literature on human text author attribution is extensive and, similar to the recent literature on LLM text detection and attribution, had developments over time, e.g., use of statistical hypothesis testing versus discriminative methods like support vector machines, and neural networks.
+In author attribution with only human authors, there is no access to the text-generation model, and attribution is based solely on samples of text written by different human authors.
+For surveys on the different methods for human author attribution, we refer readers to \citet{juola2008authorship,stamatatos2009survey} and \citet{koppel2009computational}.
 For a comparison of different methods, we refer readers to \citet{grieve2007quantitative}.

-With the advent of LLMs, human author attribution extends to (1) human-written vs. machine-generated detection, (2) machine-generated vs. another machine-generated attribution, and (3) attribution in text generated through LLM and human collaboration.
-These shifts necessitate transitioning from human-centric stylometry to detection frameworks tailored for LLMs.
-For a survey that connects the older literature on authorship attribution to modern problems in the era of LLMs, we refer readers to \citet{huang2025authorship}.